ingcloud-fr/cks-labs/cks/INT-CNP_L4_Ingress_Egress/README.txt

 ⏱️ Estimated Time: 20 minutes

 🎯 Goal:
-Create a CiliumNetworkPolicy that simultaneously controls Ingress and Egress at Layer 4 (TCP ports).
+In the namespace `team-app`, create 2 CiliumNetworkPolicies that controls Ingress and Egress at Layer 4 (TCP ports).

 📌 Your mission: